cheerfulstoic/job_boss/README.markdown

     Job.result_hash(jobs) # => {[0]=>false, [1]=>false, [2]=>true, [3]=>true, [4]=>false, ... }

+For performance, it is recommended that you keep your jobs table clean scheduling execution of the `delete_jobs_before` command on the Job model, which will clean all jobs completed before the specified time:

+    Job.delete_jobs_before(2.days.ago)

 Features:

  * Call the `cancel` method on a job to have the job boss cancel it